Committee to End Pay Toilets in America: Achievements

 According to The Wall Street Journal, there were, in 1974, at least 50,000 pay toilets in America, mostly made by the Nik-O-Lok Company.
 Despite this flourishing commerce, CEPTIA was successful over the next few years in obtaining bans in New York, New Jersey, Minnesota, California, Florida, and Ohio.
 Lobbying was so successful that by June 1976, twelve states had enacted bans and the group announced that it was disbanding, declaring its mission mostly achieved.

 Criticism

 While CEPTIA's campaign was successful in largely eliminating pay toilets in the United States, critics charge that the result was not a flourishing of free public toilets, but rather many fewer public toilets of any sort than in other countries that did not see a movement against pay toilets.
-In recent years, commentators have called for a reconsideration of the pay toilet bans in the hope of making public toilets more widely available.
+In recent years, commentators have called for a reconsideration of the pay toilet bans in the hope of making public toilets more widely available, like most places without pay toilet bans.